 Vertigo has a lot of open ground with few hiding spots and potential cover in those areas, as a result, throwables are key to success here.
 Teams can find that distinct combinations can work well depending on the playstyle of both the Attackers and Defenders.

 Smokes can be key here where Attackers need them to push back Defenders from the Bombsites.
 Defenders can use them to hold back the Attackers or to push them if they are more aggressive and use the ladder at their spawn.
 Incendiaries are useful for Defenders when holding the Ramp and the Site B Stairs as it means the Attackers can’t progress there.
 However, Attackers can also use Incendiaries to stop limit how Defenders can get into certain rooms such as the Site B room with the narrow doorway.

-Vertigo is an old map, but definitely not a favourite for most players.
+Vertigo is an old map, but definitely not a favourite for most players from Silver to Global Elite.
 The small map size with large open rooms and wide corridors means that teams usually need to fight head-to-head to take the Bombsites.
-As a result, it often ends by team elimination instead of objective completion like with most other maps.

-While this is a tiny map, it forces players to use new strategies to reach the Bombsites and hold them.
+While this is a giant map, it forces players to use new strategies to reach the Bombsites and hold them.
 Vertigo is one map that veterans of the game won’t have much trouble with, but for new players, the sudden change in playstyle can seem overwhelming.
-Certain points on the map such as the Ramp, B Stairs, and Mid are consistent conflict zones where both teams need to take control of them to win the game.
-On Vertigo, the Mid is critical to winning and both teams need to hold this area to show how fast they reach the objectives.